 Notice About Vaccination Against Bacterial Meningitis for All Entering

-Effective for all students applying for admission for Spring 2012 and thereafter.
+Effective for all students applying for admission.

 Texas law now requires an entering student who has been admitted/re-admitted to Rio Grande College to show evidence of receipt of an initial bacterial meningitis vaccination dose or booster during the five-year period preceding and at least 10 days prior to the first day of the semester in which the student initially enrolls, or following a break in enrollment of at least one fall or spring semester at Sul Ross State University or another institution.